Infineon/training-modustoolbox-level3-bluetooth/Type1/README.md

 ## Hardware

-The following hardware is used for the exercises in this class:
+The following hardware can used for the exercises in this class:

+Option 1:

+- CYW20829 (Bluetooth LE 5.4 Controller and Cortex M33 MCU)
+- Ammeter (for low power chapter exercises)

+Option 2:

 - CY8CKIT-062S2-43012 (PSoC™ 62S2 Wi-Fi/Bluetooth Pioneer Kit)
 - Ammeter (for low power chapter exercises)

-As a less expensive alternative, the following kit can be used:
+Option 3: As a less expensive alternative, the following kit can be used:

-- CY8CPROTO-062-4343W (PSoC™ 62 Wi-Fi BT Prototyping Kit)
+- CY8CPROTO-062-4343W or CY8CPROTO-062S2-43439 (PSoC™ 62 Wi-Fi BT Prototyping Kits)
 - Ammeter (for low power chapter exercises)

-*The CY8CPROTO-062-4343W kit has only one user LED.
+*The prototyping kits only have one user LED.
 Exercises that use a second LED as a connection status indicator will still function, but the status indicator will not be available unless an external LED is connected between VTARG and P10_0.*